-Taking charge of company spending: Q&A with Hitchachi’s Head of FP&A, Abby Obomighie
+Taking charge of company spending: Q&A with Hitachi’s Head of FP&A, Abby Obomighie

 2020 has thrust finance teams into the spotlight.
 But it’s also put us under more pressure than ever before.

-From keeping cash flow healthy to streamlining costs and figuring out how to plan for a continually evolving situation, Covid-19 and its economic fallout have forced them to do more with less while re-evaluating their processes.
+From keeping cash flow healthy to streamlining costs and figuring out how to plan for a continually evolving situation, COVID-19 and its economic fallout have forced finance teams to do more with less while re-evaluating their processes.

 Hi Abby, and thanks for taking time out of your busy schedule to chat with us.
 Obviously, the pandemic has brought about big changes to the way businesses manage their spending.
 How has this affected your role?

 I think there have been two main changes.